arXiv/admin-webapp/README.md

  FLASK_APP=admin_webapp/app.py \
  flask run
 ```
-Then go to http://localhost.arxiv.org:5000/login and log in with the user and pw you just created.
+You can go to http://localhost.arxiv.org:5000/login and log in with the user and pw you just created.

 To use with MySQL: